couchbase/couchbase-python-client/docs/source/api/fulltext.rst

 Python SDK, use the :cb_bmeth:`search` bucket method.

-To perform an actual search, define a search index (via Couchbase web UI, or using the REST interface), create a :class:`SearchQuery` object and then pass the index name and the query object to the `search` method:
+To perform an actual search, define a search index (via Couchbase web UI, or using the REST interface), create a :class:`Query` object and then pass the index name and the query object to the `search` method:

 .. code-block:: python